|Woodworking Home Page||Getting Started||Choosing Wood||See Furniture||Plesums Home Page|

 Plywood with solid wood edges (from 1/2 inch to 3 inches wide) are dramatically more durable - a reasonable candidate for table tops.
 By using conventional plywood, the center may not be heirloom quality, but it will be quite durable.
 This raises the price to about $15-20 per square foot.

 Solid wood top, less than an inch thick, raises the price to about $20-30 per square foot.
 Red oak is less expensive, and is available in larger pieces of clear wood, therefore is at the low end of the range.
 In some species (e.g. walnut) larger boards without knots or sapwood are hard to find, thus are more expensive per unit, and have lower yields (more waste).
 Thus for larger panels the cost per-square-foot goes up, as well as the total cost.
-This may sound like a lot, but for a coffee table or end table, the cost of a solid hardwood top is only about $100 of the total cost.
+This may sound like a lot, but for a coffee table or end table (about 4 square feet), the cost of a solid hardwood top is only about $100 of the total cost.

 Thick solid wood tops depend on the availability and cost of the wood.
 The weight of the table may also be an issue, so if you want the appearance of a thick table top (not counting the aprons) we may want to make thicker edges on a thinner solid or plywood table, or make a design where the aprons look like part of the top.
 No magic guidelines available, but the cost of a solid top that is twice as thick as normal, will be much higher than twice the cost of a regular solid wood top.